 The main raw material that the Company purchases are wafers.
-For the past two years and as of the first quarter of year 2019, the proportion of purchases from Company B was over 70% and the purchase amount from Company B is growing as Company sales growth.
+For the past two years and as of the first quarter of year 2020, the proportion of purchases from Company B was over 80% and the purchase amount from Company B is growing as Company sales growth.
 There is no change to the established long-term and stable purchase relationship with Company B as it is one of the largest wafer foundries in the world and possesses an advanced manufacturing technology and a favorable lead time schedule.
-C Company specifically supplying wafers for TrueTouch products, with the fluctuation in sales of TrueTouch products, and purchase amount is also fluctuant.